zenml-io/zenml/docs/book/starter-guide/collaborate/zenml-deployment.md

 zenml connect --username zenml --password=Pa@#$#word --config=/path/to/zenml_server_config.yaml
 ```

-To disconnect from the current ZenML server and revert to using the local
+### ZenML Disconnect: To go back to single-player mode.

-default database, use the following command:
+To disconnect from the current ZenML server and revert to using the local default database, use the following command:

 ```bash
 zenml disconnect